-If you were to interview 1000 of the ultra-successful people you would find that the vast majority have a practice based on meditation.
-They will refer to it in different ways.
-Usually it will be described in a way that is comfortable for their culture, experience or belief system.
-They may call it mindfulness, meditation, or even prayer.
+If you were to interview 1000 ultra-successful people you would find that the vast majority have a practice based on meditation.
+They refer to it in a way that is comfortable for their culture, experience, or belief system such as intention, prayer, mindfulness, or meditation.
+Nevertheless, all of them are separating from whatever activities make them successful and are deeply contemplating, breathing, or going within.
+By definition, successful people are usually really busy, right?
+Well, many share that their success is the result of their practice and they wouldn’t go without.

 - Reducing stress